PiwikPRO/PPMS-PublicDocs/analytics/tracker_object.rst

     :param int/string idGoal: Id of goal.
     :param int/float customRevenue: Revenue value.
 Optional
     :param mixed customData: Object that can contain dimensions.
 Optional.
+See  :ref:`Custom dimensions` for more information about custom dimensions.

 .. todo:: What else can be in customData?